If I Stop Drinking will My ED Go Away?

 Alcohol is a depressant that affects the nervous system.
 Blood vessels, and hormone levels, are essential for a healthy sexual response.

-Long-term alcohol abuse can damage nerves and blood vessels, making erection difficult.
+Long-term alcohol abuse can damage nerves and blood vessels, making it difficult to get an erection.

-Additionally, alcohol can decrease sensitivity and make it more challenging to reach orgasm.
+Additionally, alcohol can decrease sensitivity and make it more challenging to reach orgasm, leading to delayed ejaculation.

 If you’re struggling with alcoholism and ED, quitting alcohol could improve your sexual health.

-By giving up drinking, you may be able to increase testosterone levels, improve blood flow to the penis, and increase sensitivity.
+Harvard Health states that quitting drinking may help increase testosterone, improve blood flow to the penis, and increase sensitivity.

 Additionally, quitting alcohol can improve health, which can also have a positive impact on sexual function.